-Rose used her short break grant to purchase a serious of outings and visits to the theatre and cinema.
-Rose and her husband care for their adult son, who has a mental health condition, which significantly impacts on his mood and personality.
-He needs a lot of reassurance and emotional support, as well as one to one support with medication and personal hygiene.
-Regular outings for meals and as well as trips to the cinema and theatre allowed Rose and her husband to get some time away from their caring roles, where they could relax, unwind and spend some stress free time together.
+Rose used her Wee Breaks grant to purchase a serious of outings and visits to the theatre and cinema.
+Rose and her husband cared for their adult son, who had a mental health condition, which significantly impacted on his mood and personality.
+He needed a lot of reassurance and emotional support, as well as one to one support with medication and personal hygiene.
+Regular outings for meals, as well as trips to the cinema and theatre allowed Rose and her husband to get some time away from their caring roles.
+This was invaluable and gave them the opportunity to relax, unwind and spend some stress free time together.